 I think the best way to decide what to keep and what to purge is to create a litmus test that will force you to really be honest with yourself.
 For example, here was my litmus test of clothes.

 1. If the piece can be worn year-round, had I worn it in the last six months?
-If not, I tossed it.
+If not, I donated it.

 2. For seasonal pieces, did I wear it last season?
 For example, I purged any sweaters I hadn’t worn the previous winter and any tank tops I hadn’t worn the previous summer.